Physics-50/Module-2/docs/week3.md

 + A two-sentence conclusion which should answer the following question: Are your results from the two different gratings in agreement with each other and with the wavelength specified by the manufacturer (on the laser)?

-+ An estimate of the pixel spacing for the LCD screen.
++ An estimate of the pixel spacing and resolution for the LCD screen.
 You do not need to estimate the uncertainty.

 ## Mini-questions: